pactflow/docs.pactflow.io/docs/user-interface.md

 If your pact is published _without_ any tags applied to the consumer version, then this event will be fired if the pact content is different from the previous version.

-If your pact is published _with_ tags applied to the consumer verison, then you can think of all the pacts that share the same tag name as forming a time ordered "pseudo branch".
+If your pact is published _with_ tags applied to the consumer version, then you can think of all the pacts that share the same tag name as forming a time ordered "pseudo branch".
 This event will fire if the new pact for any of the "pseudo branches" is different from the previous version.
-One of the implications of this is that if a pact is published with the same content as a previous verison, but with a new tag, this event will fire as it is considered to be the first version of a new pseudo branch.
+One of the implications of this is that if a pact is published with the same content as a previous version, but with a new tag, this event will fire as it is considered to be the first version of a new pseudo branch.

 If you want a provider build to be triggered by pact changes, then select this event for your webhook.